Table of Contents

 The soil contains the remains of dead plants and animals called humus.
-It is home for a variety of microorganisms.
+It is home to a variety of microorganisms.
 The mineral nutrients present in the soil are determined by the rock it was formed from.
 These make the soil porous and aerate the soil.
-As a result, the quality of the soil and the soil structure are improved.
+As a result, the quality of the soil and the soil structure is improved.

 Soil Forming Minerals

 - Limonite- Hydrated ferric oxide, yellow to brown in colour.
-Important for colouring and cementing agent in soil.
+Important for colouring and cementing agents in soil.

 - Goethite- Limonite with some adsorbed water are goethite.

-- Gibbsite- Most common aluminium compound found in soil.
+- Gibbsite- It is the most common aluminium compound found in soil.
 Found in highly weathered soil.

 - Carbonate Group- Magnesium hydroxide and calcium hydroxide combine with carbon dioxide to form carbonates.

-- Calcite- White or colourless, major constituent of sedimentary rocks, consisting of calcium carbonate.
+- Calcite- White or colourless, a major constituent of sedimentary rocks, consisting of calcium carbonate.